HashCash-Consultants/free-instant-cryptocurrency-exchange-launch/README.md

 # Build
-1. use command npm i --force.
-2. To run the application locally use command (Optional) ng serve -o
+1. To run the application locally use command (Optional) ng serve -o
 2. To build for production use following code ng build –prod